 Alles In Ordnung!
-As usual there were no 390th-year remembrances or celebrations in honor of America’s first English poet, Thomas Morton of Merrymount—whose brave, good-humored, multi-creative life among cultures on the New England frontier was snuffed by the frightened, dour and brutal Plimoth Pilgrims and Boston Puritans (‘founding fathers’).
+This May Day is the 390th birthday of America’s first English poetry (posted on the Maypole of 1627 on Massachusetts Bay).
+And as usual there were no remembrances or celebrations in honor of the poet, Thomas Morton of Merrymount—whose brave, good-humored, multi-creative life among cultures on the New England frontier was snuffed by the frightened, dour and brutal Plimoth Pilgrims and Boston Puritans (our “founding fathers'” founding fathers).

 The American Poetry Review, The American Poetry Society, and The American Poetry Foundation—like Salem’s “National Poetry Month”—are also annually uninterested in the Renaissance/American roots of their reason for being.
 Chicago’s spankin’ new multimedia American Writers Museum is already in silent lockstep.
-And while The Quincy Patriot Ledger cut this linked-below piece in half (why? cyber-“space considerations”?), it shares their page with the annual Dedham Ramble runners’ marathon—dedicated to “a writer oppressed by government,” and so of course reaching abroad to feature Ireland’s James Joyce.
+And while The Quincy Patriot Ledger cut this linked-below piece in half (why? cyber-“space considerations”?), it shares their page with the annual runner’s marathon called the Dedham Ramble—which its organizers dedicate to “a writer oppressed by government.”
+Naturally, this means reaching abroad to feature Ireland’s James Joyce.

-Joyce was “oppressed” not by government but by Ireland’s crass Christian corpse of a culture.
-A Mortonite Joycean expat knows how they feel.
+Joyce was “oppressed” not by government, but by Ireland’s crass Christian corpse of a culture.
+An expat still learning from Morton and Joyce knows how they feel.
 When you kick all the angels out of town, you fill the woods with monsters.

 Hope for today you’ll read aloud and feel a moment of Morton’s extraordinary music—“The more I looked, the more I liked it….”—at http://ancientlights.org/canaan2.html.